matsevytyi/Mrija/README.md

-# Mrija_hackaton
+#Student Professional Orientational Tool

 This project, developed by Team TOVSTOLOBKN during the "AI in Mriya" hackathon, aims to provide career guidance using artificial intelligence techniques.
-Utilizing a simple Feedforward Neural Network (FFN), it calculates RIASEC scores based on predefined questions sourced from various research studies (refer to the Acknowledgments section for details).
+Utilizing a custom Feedforward Neural Network (FFN), it calculates RIASEC scores based on predefined questions sourced from various research studies (refer to the Acknowledgments section for details).

 ## Links